 Any team sport or activity that kids participate in should be supervised by qualified adults.
-Select leagues and teams that have the same commitment to safety and injury prevention that you do.
+Choose leagues and teams that have the same commitment to safety and injury prevention that you do.

 The team coach should have training in first aid and CPR, and the coach's philosophy should promote players' well-being.
 A coach with a win-at-all-costs attitude may encourage kids to play through injury and may not foster good sportsmanship.
-Be sure that the coach enforces playing rules and requires that safety equipment be used at all times.
+Be sure that the coach enforces playing rules and requires the use of safety equipment at all times.

 Common Types of Sports Injuries